 Do you sell food or beverages at a market, event, or from a food truck?
 There are specific requirements (in Dutch) for the hygiene and layout of mobile food outlets.

 Artisanal ice-cream making

-Preparing ice-cream comes with a high risk of bacteria, which is why a separate Hygiene Code (in Dutch) has been drawn up for artisanal ice-cream making.
-You can order the code from the association for artisanal ice-cream making, Ambachtelijk IJscentrum, at a fee.
+Making ice cream comes with a high risk of bacteria, which is why a separate Hygiene Code (in Dutch) has been drawn up for artisanal ice cream making.